enso-org/enso/ide/README.md

 ### Contributing

-Enso language is a community-driven open source project which is and will always be open and free to use.
+Enso is a community-driven open source project which is and will always be open and free to use.
 We are committed to a fully transparent development process and highly appreciate every contribution.
 If you love the vision behind Enso and you want to redefine the data processing world, join us and help us track down bugs, implement new features, improve the documentation or spread the